companieshouse/accounts-user-api/docs/endpoint-documentation.md

     - `200`: Success.
 Returns an array of user roles.
     - `400`: Bad request.
 The request body has errors.
     - `500`: Internal Server Error.
+- **Security:**
+    - API Key authentication is required for accessing the endpoints.
+Provide the API Key in the `Authorization` header.
+    - OAuth2 authentication is required for accessing the endpoints.

 ### 4. Set All User Roles
 - **Endpoint:** `/users/{user_id}/roles`